microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 ### 3. Provision Azure resources needed for Azure Devops CI/CD Build Pipeline

-These step sets up all the values and resources that will serve as inputs to your test automation pipeline in Azure DevOps.
-Without this setup step, you cannot deploy Cobalt Infrastructure Templates to Azure DevOps.
+   Follow this step to setup Azure resources (i.e. Azure Blob Storage, etc.) in the appropriate Azure Subscription.
+Later, these resources will need to be referenced in your Azure DevOps test automation pipeline in order to make the pipeline fully functional.
+Without this step, you cannot deploy Cobalt Infrastructure Templates to Azure DevOps.

-*Steps for provisioning the Azure resources can be found using the [portal-based walkthrough steps](./GETTING_STARTED_ADD_PAT_OWNER.md#steps).*
+*Steps for provisioning the Azure resources can be found using the second step of the [portal-based walkthrough steps](./GETTING_STARTED_ADD_PAT_OWNER.md#steps).*

 ### 4. Setup Azure DevOps CI/CD Build Pipeline for Cobalt using Azure resources